 Grants are not available for items such as cameras, tablets and laptops because although they can be used for race management they may also be used for much wider purposes.
 With effect from 2021, grants are now available for part-purchase of equipment - the invoiced total may now exceed the individual grant limit, though the maximum grant payable would be £750.

 No organisation will be awarded more than one TRA Grant in any one calendar year.

-The grants are subject to two conditions; these are that the event should have received a permit from the TRA and that it should take place no later than 12 months after the grant application is made.
+The grants are subject to two conditions; these are that the event should have received a race licence from the TRA and that it should take place no later than 12 months after the grant application is made.
 It is not a condition that the Race Organiser should be a member of the TRA, although that might be a factor taken into account by the TRA Committee when considering whether or not to award a grant.

 The decision of the TRA on any grant application will be final.
 The TRA will not be obliged to enter into any correspondence or discussion about the reasons for its decisions on grant applications.

-When a permit application is approved, an email is sent to the applicant which includes an invitation to apply for a TRA Grant. and a link to an online form.
-Applications should identify the promoting organisation, the event (including the name and date), the TRA permit number and supply the cost and description of the item to be purchased.
+When a licence application is approved, an email is sent to the applicant which includes an invitation to apply for a TRA Grant. and a link to an online form.
+Applications should identify the promoting organisation, the event (including the name and date), the TRA licence number and supply the cost and description of the item to be purchased.
 Where possible please also supply a weblink to the item.

 The cost should include any additions, such as VAT and delivery.
 When a grant is approved, payment is made upon sight of the receipted invoice.
 The applicant should also supply the contact details of the person to whom the TRA should apply for any supplemental information they might need before making a decision.

 The following are not conditions of a grant being made but the TRA would expect grant recipients to do the following: